psycotica0/sasl/README.md

 vagrant up
 ```

-After so minutes you'll have the runnig server instances inside of a virtual machine.
+After some minutes you'll have the runnig server instances inside of a virtual machine.
 Now you can run the integration tests:

 ```